AngelikaMajewska/School-Management-System/README.md

 - **GPA Calculation:** Automatically update student GPA upon grade modifications.
 - **Authentication & Permissions:** Secure access control with user groups (Admin, Teacher, Student).
 - **Dynamic Views:** List and detail views for teachers, students, subjects, and schedules.
+- **Custom forms** for user authentication and data input, including a login form with validation.

+## Usage
+- Admins can manage students, teachers, subjects, and schedules.
+- Teachers can view their assigned schedules and update student grades.
+- Students can access their schedules and check their academic progress.
+- The login system ensures secure access based on user roles.

 This project aims to simplify school operations through automation and role-based access control.